 Architectural Plans, Blueprints & Drawings Major collections of original drawings and designs by significant architects and architectural firms of the early nineteenth century through the late twentieth century featuring records of active local firms, including Peabody & Stearns (1870-1917), William G. Preston (1860s-1890s), Maginnis and Walsh (1913-1980 including successor firms), as well as assorted other smaller collections of drawings, such as those of Charles Bulfinch.

 Fine Arts More than 100,000 titles documenting art, architecture, and the decorative arts, with special focus on Boston and New England.

 Manuscripts & Archives At an estimated one million manuscripts, holdings are particularly strong in medieval and early Renaissance manuscripts, colonial Boston and New England, and the American anti-slavery movement.
 The library is also home to hundreds of archival collections with strengths in local business, political, cultural, and social history.

-Maps The Norman B. Leventhal Map Center services 200,000 historic maps and 5,000 atlases documenting the evolution of the printed map from woodcuts, copperplate engravings, and lithographs to the latest computer technologies.
+Maps The Norman B. Leventhal Map & Education Center services 200,000 historic maps and 5,000 atlases documenting the evolution of the printed map from woodcuts, copperplate engravings, and lithographs to the latest computer technologies.
 The geographical focus of these maps, atlases, and globes is the world, Europe, and America, with a particular attention to New England, Massachusetts, and Boston from the 15th century to the present day.